Direct semi-parametric estimation of the state price density implied in option prices: Introduction

-Non-parametric strategies do not formulate any hypothesis about the underlying asset dynamics but attempt flexible estimation of the target density.
-Many non-parametric proposals focus on an indirect reconstruction of the latent distribution function by smoothing the observed prices and successively approximating its second derivative. \citet{Sahalia1998, Sahalia2000} and \citet{Huynh2002} exploited kernel smoothing of the observed option quotes.
-Within the same framework, \citet{Sahalia2003} recommended an alternative two stage procedure, compliant with no-arbitrage conditions: in a first step the data are pre-processed using constrained regression, then the fitted option values are smoothed via kernel techniques. \citet{Campa1997}, \citet{Bliss2002} and \citet{Jackwerth2000} studied strategies based on the regularization of the observed implied volatility curves. \citet{Jackwerth1996} inferred the risk-neutral measure by minimizing the squared differences of the estimated pricing function with the observed one within a regularized procedure.
+Non-parametric strategies do not formulate any hypothesis about the underlying asset dynamics.
+Several non-parametric proposals focus on indirect estimation of the latent distribution function by smoothing the observed prices and successively approximating its second derivative. \citet{Sahalia1998, Sahalia2000} and \citet{Huynh2002} model the observed option quotes by kernel smoothing.
+Within the same framework, \citet{Sahalia2003} recommend a two-stage procedure: in a first step the data are pre-processed using isotonic regression, and the fitted option values are smoothed via kernel techniques. \citet{Song2016} estimate the SPDs implied by S\&P500 and VIX options with a two stage kernel smoothing method and use them to infer the joint parametric pricing kernel. \citet{Campa1998}, \citet{Bliss2002} and \citet{Jackwerth2000} use methods that are based on the regularization of the implied volatility curves. \citet{Jackwerth1996} model the squared differences of the estimated pricing function with the observed one and maximize the smoothness of the underlying density.

-Non-parametric arbitrage-free estimates can also be obtained using polynomials. \citet{Shimko1993} modeled the observed implied volatility by means of quadratic polynomials, and derived continuous option pay-offs from the smooth volatility smiles while \citet{Rosenberg1998} used sigma-shaped polynomials. \citet[][]{Yatchew2006} used a smoothing spline regularized by a penalty term forcing a no-arbitrage fit. \citet[][]{Fengler2009} defined constrained smoothing splines for the analysis of the implied volatility surface. \citet*{Hardle2009} obtained similar results with (suitably re-parameterized) constrained non-linear regression.
-In contrast to the ones mentioned above, this approach does not ensure smooth approximations of the unknown p.d.f.. \citet{Bondarenko2003} proposed a different solution based on positive density convolutions (PCA).
+Other non-parametric proposals involve polynomial basis expansions. \citet{Shimko1993} approximates the implied volatility surface using quadratic polynomials and derives continuous option pay-offs from the smoothed volatility smiles, while \cite{Fengler2009} defines a class of constrained natural spline smoothers for the implied volatility curves. \citet{Rosenberg1998} uses sigma-shaped polynomials. \citet[][]{Yatchew2006} propose smoothing splines regularized by a penalty term forcing a no-arbitrage fit. \citet*{Hardle2009} obtain similar results with (suitably re-parameterized) constrained non-linear regression of the option prices, an approach that does not ensure smooth approximations. \citet{Bondarenko2003} proposes a positive density convolution (PCA) estimator.